stablekernel/safe_config/README.md

 }
 ```

-If serverHeader is omitted from your YAML when read, it will be in ApplicationConfiguration and no exception is thrown.
+If serverHeader is omitted from your YAML when read, its value will be null and no exception is thrown.

 There are two built-in ConfigurationItems, DatabaseConnectionConfiguration and APIConfiguration.
 These contain
 typical properties for common configuration values.

-You may nest ConfigurationItems indefinitely.
+You may nest ConfigurationItems as deeply as you wish:

 ```
 class ApplicationConfiguration extends ConfigurationItem {